-- align with the CSP and be aspirational including references to composter, port, rock quarry evaluations. - be founded upon Council led consultation including a Reference Group comprising the Chamber of Commerce; People for Democracy, the KAVHA, Tourism Advisory Committee, Council of Elders and others (although this may be difficult it is important to try and build more cohesion and social capital underpinning the Plan). - be based on sustainability (the 4 pillars of economic, social, environmental and governance). - incorporate research and analysis which respond to the Population Policy resolved upon by Council (resident and tourist) linked to infrastructure capacity; and embodying a clear implementation plan and nominated responsibilities for actioning.
+- Align with the CSP and be aspirational including references to composter, port and rock quarry evaluations. - Be founded upon NIRC led consultation including a Reference Group comprising the Chamber of Commerce; People for Democracy, the KAVHA, Tourism Advisory Committee, Council of Elders and others (although this may be difficult it is important to try and build more cohesion and social capital underpinning the Plan). - Be based on sustainability (the 4 pillars of economic, social, environmental and governance). - Incorporate research and analysis which responds to the Population Policy resolved by the Council linked to infrastructure capacity; and embodying a clear implementation plan and nominated responsibilities for actioning.

-The Strategic Land-Use Plan would benefit from being more aligned to the form of Local Strategic Planning Statements prepared by all other NSW Councils as required under the NSW Environmental Planning and Assessment Act 1979 (as amended).
+The Strategic Land-Use Plan would benefit from being more aligned to the form of Local Strategic Planning Statements prepared by all NSW Councils as required under the NSW Environmental Planning and Assessment Act 1979 (as amended).

-Norfolk Island Regional Council agreed to a 'Proposed manner for the conduct of the Norfolk Island Plan Review' in February 2019 .
+NIRC agreed to a 'Proposed manner for the conduct of the Norfolk Island Plan Review' in February 2019.
 The associated report sets out the background briefly and the form and content of the review as specified generally in the Planning Act 2002 (NI).
-This was also agreed to by the Department (DITRDC) last year.
+This was also agreed to DITRDC last year.